is a FLOSS document viewer for Linux and MS Windows.

 ‘is a free open source [GPL] pdf editor and a library

-on Qt 3 but the Windows version is based on Qt4; the two versions
+on Qt 3 but the Windows version was based on Qt4; the two versions

-are apparently going to merge.
-With the Windows version I have been
+were apparently going to merge.
+With the 2012 Windows version I was

 able to apply annotations (comment bubbles) and highlighting, but

-the application freezes when I try to add text.
+the application froze when I tried to add text.

 handles both forms and annotation.
 Okular annotations can only